Our recruitment process

 We encourage people from all backgrounds to apply.
 We have created a process to give all applicants the opportunity to excel.
 For example, we don't rely on CVs but use an application form to assess applicants.

-You can take the assessments at any time within a fixed number of days.
 We will contact you to let you know whether you have made it through to the next stage of the recruitment process.

 Depending on the Global Graduate Programme or Internship that you have applied for, you may be invited to take part in a half-day Assessment Centre or “Super Day”.